chromium/chromium/docs/commit_checklist.md

     brackets in the commit message title, like [hashtag], will add a hashtag to your CL.
 This feature is useful for grouping related CLs together.

+Check `git cl issue` to ensure that you are uploading to the correct Gerrit CL.
+If you are uploading a new CL, then the issue number will be none.
+Uploading will automatically create a new CL.
+Use `git cl issue <issue_number>` to target an existing CL for uploading new patches.

 To help guide your reviewers, it is also recommended to provide a title for each patchset summarizing the changes and indicating whose comments the patchset addresses.
 Running `git cl upload` will upload a new patchset and prompt you for